Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 Woman in headphones absorbed in music production on her laptop in a cosy home studio, lost in a hyperfixation session

-Hyperfocus is a state.
-It is a session of deep, locked-in concentration on a task, usually goal-directed, with a built-in endpoint.
+Hyperfocus is a state, not an obsession: a single session of deep, usually goal-directed concentration on a task, with a built-in endpoint.
 You hyperfocus on finishing the presentation, and when it is done, the state releases you.
-Sophie-Anne Ashinoff and Ahmad Abu-Akel, in their 2021 review in Psychological Research, defined hyperfocus as a state of heightened, sustained attention that comes at the cost of awareness of everything else — including time and bodily needs.
+Sophie-Anne Ashinoff and Ahmad Abu-Akel, in their 2021 review in Psychological Research, defined hyperfocus as a state of heightened, sustained attention that comes at the cost of awareness of everything else, including time and bodily needs, and concluded that it reflects atypical attentional gating rather than simple willpower.

 Hyperfixation is broader and longer.
-It is not a single session but an ongoing preoccupation with a subject that can span weeks.
-You can hyperfocus repeatedly because you are hyperfixated.
+It is not a single session but an ongoing preoccupation with a subject that can span weeks, and it includes repeated episodes of hyperfocus rather than being one.
 Think of hyperfixation as the obsession and hyperfocus as the individual binges it produces.

 Man working intently at a desk surrounded by a wall of car photographs, deep in a special-interest hyperfixation